Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Little Boat That Figured It Out

-So, there I was, a Tuesday evening in my small town, with the sun dipping low and all my neighbors blissfully hiding inside their air-conditioned homes.
-It was just me and a pile of wood in my garage.
+So, there I was, a Tuesday evening in my small town, with the dipping low and all my neighbors blissfully hiding inside their air-conditioned homes.
+It was just me and a pile of in my garage.
 I had gotten it in my head to build a six-point wooden boat — yeah, you heard that right.
 Not just any boat, but one that could cut through the water like a hot knife through butter.
 Now, I’ll admit I’m no expert; I’m just a guy with a few tools and a lot of stubbornness.

 The first thing I did was gather all my supplies.
-I had this beautiful stack of mahogany that I found at the local lumber yard.
+I had this beautiful stack of that I found at the local lumber yard.
 That stuff smells so sweet when you cut into it, like the earth itself is saying, “Please, turn me into something.”
 I picked up a decent circular saw, a handful of clamps, and some sandpaper.
 I almost chuckled at how ill-prepared I felt, like I overlooked my grocery list and remembered I only had half a loaf of bread and some jelly for dinner.

 That First Mistake